retrocomputacion/retrobbs/readme.md

 | `entryZcrop` | comma-separated list of image coordinates for cropping the video frame

 - Configuration file \[PLUGINS\] options: NONE

 ---
+# 3.2 More Plug-ins
+Other plug-ins not included in the distribution or by 3rd parties:

+ - [QRcode](https://github.com/retrocomputacion/qrcode): Generate and display a QR code

+---
 # 4 Common modules